tadyen/LoL-Report-macro/README.md

 ## Known issues

 - Can't rebind to Mouse Buttons eg MB4/MB5
+- Msg doesn't accept exclamation marks (and probably any punctuation for the matter)
 - (Should be fixed): Occasionally misses a few checkboxes